Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Introduction

 The Green's functions inherit these power law tails along with a short time exponential decay.
 The crossover from the exponential decay to the power law tail occurs at a time $\tau_0 \sim 1/\epsilon^2$, where $\epsilon$ is the scale of system bath coupling.
 Thus at very weak system bath coupling the system dynamics appears Markovian for a very long time, and we call this regime ``quasi-Markovian''.
 With increase in system bath coupling, the power law tail dominates the dynamics and the non-Markovian behaviour is easier to detect in experiments.
 We have studied both the density and current profile in the system, as well as the unequal time observables like current-current correlators.
 While the equal time correlators show important quantitative differences from a Markovian calculation, the unequal time correlators inherit the power law tails and can be used as a direct probe of these singularities.

 The features described above are robust, i.e they only require a non-analytic bath spectral function and a linear system-bath coupling.
-To illustrate these features, we consider a 1d lattice system of bosonic (fermionic) particles with a nearest hopping, where each site is connected to an independent bosonic (fermionic) bath with its own temperature and chemical potential.
-We consider a bath whose spectral function has square root derivative singularity at the band edges.
+To illustrate these features, we consider a 1d lattice system of bosonic (fermionic) particles with a nearest neighbour hopping, where each site is connected to an independent bosonic (fermionic) bath with its own temperature and chemical potential.
+We consider a semi-infinite 1-dimensional bath whose spectral function has square root derivative singularity at the band edges.
 After integrating out the bath, we solve this problem analytically and obtain closed form expressions for Greens' function and the observables mentioned above.
 We show that the noise and dissipative kernel show a $|t-t'|^{-\frac{3}{2}}$ decay at long times.
-The Greens' function and current current correlators have a short time exponential decay followed by a power law tail, where the the Greens' functions $\sim |t-t'|^{-\frac{3}{2}}$ and current-current correlators $\sim |t-t'|^{-3}$.
-We consider the effect of the inter-particle interactions in the system on the dynamics of OQS within mean field theory.
-We find that, the power law tail survives, while the crossover scale increases with increasing interaction strength.
+The Greens' function and current current correlators have a short time exponential decay followed by a power law tail, where the Greens' functions $\sim |t-t'|^{-\frac{3}{2}}$ and current-current correlators $\sim |t-t'|^{-3}$.
+Since the Green’s functions are known analytically in the model considered here, we can provide insights into the relative strength of exponential and power law decay, as well as the crossover regime between them.
+We then generalize these relations to different types of non-analyticites and show how the power law changes with the nature of non-analyticity.
+We thus (i) work out in detailed analytic form, the power law tails and full non-Markovian behaviour of the many body system for a very important and widely used model of OQS and (ii) generalize the description to various other physically relevant non-analyticites in the problem.
+We also consider the traditional way of studying non-Markovian dynamics in terms of non-exponential (power law) decay of survival probabilities ~\citep{khalfin,knight_refA,oqs_adelfo,parrott_unstable,*seke,*seke1} and relate the power law tails in our formulation to the power law decay of induced populations of modes.
+Our formalism, where we predict a relation between the power law tails and bath non-analyticites, can thus be used to analyze experiments like Ref[\onlinecite{organic_Monkman}].
+While it is known that the non-analytic bath spectral function leads to non-exponential decays~\citep{nori_scirep,nori}, we here provide closed form solution for a number of widely used models of bath spectral function and hence make detailed connection between the nature of the non-analyticity to the exponent of the power laws measured in the observable quantities of the system.